aesthetic-suite/website/docs/integrations/react/styled.md

 which creates a reusable component at the lowest level -- per element.
 This approach was made popular by the [styled-components](https://styled-components.com) library.

-The `createStyled()` function requires the name of an HTML element to render underneath the hood.
+The `createStyled()` (or `styled` alias) function requires the name of an HTML element to render underneath the hood.
 Using the example below, it would render a `<button />`.
-It also requires a partial [style sheet](../../dev/css-in-js/style-sheets/components.md) (either an object or function), in which a single element is styled, instead of multiple elements.
+It also requires a partial [style sheet](../../dev/css-in-js/style-sheets/components.mdx) (either an object or function), in which a single element is styled, instead of multiple elements.

 ```tsx
 import React from 'react';